Metaphysical cosmologies

 While most religious belief systems claim the existence of a creative and providential God (or Gods) who made, out of nothing, the universe and human beings, body and soul, the majority of the scientific community believe that the ideas of divinity and soul are mere myths, conjured up in the pre-scientific age.
 In other words, there is no reality other than that which is physical, visible and quantifiable.

 However, the questions remain open, and at a certain point, the scientific cosmological discourse involuntarily slips into metaphysics.
 The scientist, the cosmologist, the physicist and the astrophysicist can each analyse everything up to the 'Planck Wall' or Big Bang theory.
 Is it impossible then to explain what was before this explosion?
 True, scientific cosmology tells us that it is absurd to ask what was before the Big Bang, since time came into being through this singularity.
 The observation is as logical as possible, if we refer to the empirical dimension of time.
-But if we approach the problem of temporality and creation from metaphysical and transcendental perspective, such a question becomes legitimate.
+But if we approach the problem of temporality and creation from metaphysical and transcendental perspective, such a question becomes legitimate (Chira, V. 2023).

 Thus this research and development project will study concepts relating to metaphysical cosmology, appreciating humanity’s deep and enduring aspiration to comprehend the universe - exploring the gap between science and philosophical enquiry.